CTCycle/XREPORT-radiological-reports-generator/assets/docs/operations/troubleshooting.md

   - inspect the database migration status and confirm the `application_settings` singleton row exists and passes its constraints
   - check write permissions under the configured resource root

+### ML import deadlocks after startup

+Lightweight endpoints such as dataset names/status, checkpoint listing, settings, and the inference model catalogue must not initialize Keras, PyTorch, torchvision, Transformers, or a model provider.
+The model package initializers are intentionally empty, and service factories keep runtime imports inside tokenization, training, checkpoint loading, validation, and inference execution paths.

+If logs contain `_ModuleLock` deadlocks, `partially initialized module 'torch'`, `torch.utils`, or Keras/PyTorch circular-import errors, restart from a clean process and check that the request was not importing a concrete runtime module at factory time.
+Use the clean-subprocess regression test and call the lightweight endpoints before starting any ML job.
+A genuine runtime dependency failure should remain attached to its job result and should be fixed in the execution path rather than suppressed with retries or broad exception handling.

 ## Database Initialization